TheCacophonyProject/trap-controller-micro-py/README.md

 In that directory there should be a `pyboard` folder.
 The contents of that folder will be uploaded to the device.

-That directory can aslo include a `pre-scripts.py` file.
+That directory can also include a `pre-scripts.py` file.
 This will get run before uploading the contents of `pyboard`.

 After the code has been uploaded it will connect to the board and run `main.py`.